 When we talk about microdosing with ayahuasca, we could be talking about one of two things:

 - Microdosing with ayahuasca vine (Banisteriopsis caapi) alone, or:

 - Microdosing with a mixture of ayahuasca vine and a DMT-containing plant.

 Many people will microdose with the B. caapi vine alone.
 This is the prime (and sometimes only) ingredient in traditional ayahuasca brews, and it has considerable spiritual and psychotropic power.
-The vine contains the beta-carbolines harmine, harmaline, and tetrahydroharmine (THH).
-Extracts of ayahuasca vine are available to purchase online, and it is legal to buy in almost every country.
+The vine contains molecules called beta-carbolines: the most important ones are harmine, harmaline, and tetrahydroharmine (THH).
+Extracts of ayahuasca vine are available to purchase online (see our reviews), and it is legal to buy in almost every country.